nahid/apify/docs/Apify-Documentation.md

 ## Custom Variables

-In addition to environment variables, API Tester allows defining custom variables directly within each API test definition file.
+In addition to environment variables, Apify allows defining custom variables directly within each API test definition file.
 These custom variables provide more flexibility and portability for your test files.

 ### Defining Custom Variables